lsteveol/orion/README.md

 the industry can use the higher level libraries such as Chisel to achieve more than we could with traditional Verilog designs.

+## GCD Example
+To run orion, you will need any requirements for Chisel 3.5.
+See https://github.com/chipsalliance/chisel3 for details if you're just getting started with Chisel.

+To run the GCD example circuit tests:

+    sbt "testOnly *GCDTest"

+Verilog output and VCDs will be saved under `test_run_dir/Orion_GCD_Test_should_check_GCD<width>/` directories.

 ## TODO
 - [ ] Clean up some of the type inferencing.
 Need to see how we can make some of this easier
 - [ ] .lib parsing with config for capturing semi-accurate timing information based on process